Qkyrie/decentrifi/.github/README.md

 The project includes Terraform configuration to deploy the application to Kubernetes.
 The configuration can be found in the `infra` directory.

 The deployment includes:
-- Deployments for each microservice (data-ingestion, data-api)
+- Deployments for each microservice (data-ingestion, data-api, data-aggregator)
 - Services to expose the microservices
 - ConfigMaps and Secrets for configuration
 - Integration with Cloudflare for DNS and TLS